 Full-time transcriptionists are generally paid by employers through bank transfers, just like regular employees.
 In such cases, you wouldn’t most likely require a PayPal account.
 Instead, a regular bank account for crediting salary would be enough.

 8. Look for Transcriptionist Jobs

 Now we come to the last step of becoming a successful transcriptionist.
 And that’s applying for a full-time transcriptionist job with any of the top employers.
 There’re over 30 top employers for online transcriptionists.
 You can refer to this list, read a bit about the company, shortlist and start applying.

 It’s worth remembering that getting a full-time and high-paying job as an online transcriptionist isn’t easy nowadays.
-The massive unemployment caused by the Covid-19 pandemic in 2020 and the growing demand for online work from home opportunities have opened floodgates in the online transcription job market.
+The massive unemployment caused by the Covid-19 pandemic in 2020 and the growing demand for online work-from-home opportunities has opened floodgates in the online transcription job market.

-There’re more people waiting to get jobs as online transcriptionist than ever before in the history of this world.
+There’re more people waiting to get jobs as online transcriptionists than ever before in the history of this world.

-Therefore, you might have to await your turn to join an online transcriptions company.
+Therefore, you might have to wait your turn to join an online transcription company.
 At the same time, it’s worth applying to several companies.
 Some of them could ask you to take their test to qualify as an online transcriptionist, even though you hold a certificate.